giosg/duke/README.md

 - First get the private key for Duke.
 Save it to some file i.e. `/Users/myname/key.pem`
 - Bump version in manifest.json
-- Build `duke.zip` with `build-and-package.sh`
+- Build `duke2.zip` with `build-and-package.sh`
    - Example usage `./build-and-package.sh --key=/Users/myname/key.pem`
-- The script should output `duke.zip` and you can upload that to Chrome Webstore
+- The script should output `duke2.zip` and you can upload that to Chrome Webstore
 - Commit version bump and push changes to master